miyako/4D-AIKit/README.md

 ## Hyper Parameters

 Hyper parameters are levers that control the model's temperament.
-Finding the perfect combination is critical for tasks that need to balance of creative thinking and rule based output, especially with models with limited
+Finding the perfect combination is critical for tasks that need to balance creative thinking and rules following.
+This is especially true for smaller models that have limited intelligence.

 |Parameter|Description|
 |-|-|